-Provider Type: Physicians | Participating Physician Groups (PPG) (does not apply to HSP)| Hospitals
+Provider Type: Physicians | Participating Physician Groups (PPG) | Hospitals

 Health Net provides for continuity of care (COC) for new and existing members due to termination of prior coverage and any health plan withdrawn from any portion of the market for a currently enrolled Health Net member.
 Health Net members who have been receiving care that meets certain criteria may continue with their existing out-of-network providers for up to 12 months.